Gay Kansas City

 Cowboys aside, Kansas City also presents a surprisingly robust theater and cabaret scene, complementing a fine array of dance halls, saloons, and edgy drag shows.
 The folks here have fun, and so will you.

-Other dates on the LGBT calendar include: the Kansas City G&L Film & Video Festival in June at the Tivoli Cinema; Gay Pride KC festival beside the Missouri River in early June; and the Bear Crossing weekend in August.
+Other dates on the LGBT calendar include: the Kansas City G&L Film & Video Festival screening throughout the year; Gay Pride KC festival beside the Missouri River in early June; and the Bear Crossing weekend in August.
 The Kansas City FilmFest takes place in April.

 Kansas City International Airport is about 8 miles northwest of downtown.
 There are shuttle buses to get to your hotel and the KCRT operates buses to and from KCI every day of the week.
 Pay $1.50 (exact change only) for a regular one-way fare to or from the airport.
-The 3-Day Visitor Pass provides unlimited rides for three consecutive days on regular RideKC Bus and MAX service for $10.
-A taxi will set you back $60-70 for a trip downtown or to The Plaza..
+A taxi will set you back around $60 for a trip downtown or to The Plaza.

 Kansas City spreads out in every direction, in two states, so most people prefer a car to get around.
 If you want to hop the bus check out the RideKC website for maps, schedules and fares.
 In local abbreviations KCMO is east of the state line, and KCKS to the west.
-Their $3 Day Pass, available on board local bus routes in Kansas City, Johnson County, and Independence buses, provides transportation throughout the region.
+Their 3-Day Pass for $8, provides unlimited rides three consecutive days on regular RideKC local and MAX servic.